thisbejim/Pyrebase/README.md

 ### Complex Queries

-Queries can be built by chaining multiple query parameters together (in much the same way as they are in the [javascript library](https://www.firebase.com/docs/web/guide/retrieving-data.html#section-complex-queries)).
+Queries can be built by chaining multiple query parameters together.

 Example:
 ```python